 \[\hat\sigma^2 = \frac{\epsilon' \epsilon}{n - k}.\]

-We can decompose the expected prediction error (EPE) into a reducible error related to the type of model, and irreducible error related to the variance \(y\) (noise).
+We can decompose the expected prediction error (EPE) into a reducible error related to the type of model, and irreducible error related to the variance in \(y\) (noise).

 \[ \text{EPE} = \mathbb{E}\left[\left(f(x) - \hat{f}(x)\right)^2\right] + \mathbb{V}[y|x] \]